bluesky/tiled/docs/source/getting-started/what-is-tiled.md

 # What is Tiled?

-Tiled provides a structured API to multimodal scientific data.
-It is a universal translator designed to help scientists to store, find, and access scientific data at scale.
+Tiled helps scientists to store, find, and access scientific data at scale.

-It can transport data securely via (parallel) download and upload over HTTP.
+It provides a _structured_ API to scientific data, featuring remote slicing and data format conversion of multimodal datasets.
+Tiled can run on a laptop as a single process, or it can be deployed at scale in a data center.

-Alternatively, it can be used just as a catalog, pointing to data assets that are accessed directly by some other means.
+Scientists can download or upload data over HTTP, with support for parallel transfers.
+Tiled can also serve as a catalog, pointing to data assets that are stored and accessed through other systems.

 Tiled enables scientists to:
 - **Search** on metadata